Within this page we have put together several definitions of key words relating to a Road Safety Audit and the Road Safety Audit Team.

 The application of Road Safety Audit to the whole or part of a Highway Improvement Scheme at any time during the preliminary and detailed design stages.
 Interim Road Safety Audit is not mandatory or a substitute for the formal Stage 1, 2 and 3 Safety Audits.

 The organisation responsible for the Highway Improvement Scheme to be audited.
-This would typically be the Local Highway Authority for works on local roads or Highways England for works to the Strategic Highway Network (Trunk Roads and Motorways).
+This would typically be the Local Highway Authority for works on local roads or National Highways for works to the Strategic Highway Network (Trunk Roads and Motorways).

 Road Safety Audit